xetnos/react-example-basic-store/README.md

 # react-example-basic-store

-A very basic store using
+A very basic store using React and the JS Buy SDK based on SHopify API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).